KonnexionsGmbH/dcr/docs/index.md

 #### 4.3.4 Algorithm Line-based

-A block of lines with the following properties is searched here**:
+A block of lines with the following properties is searched here:

    - the last token from each line must contain an integer greater than zero,
    - the number found there must be ascending, and